divishjindal19/FINANCE_AI_AGENT/README.md

 ## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details

 ---